Health and Safety

 CCA preservative

 CCA treated timber (also commonly called tanalised timber) contains copper, chromium and arsenic, which is a toxic chemical mixture but is relatively inert once fixed in the timber.
 However, it is not recommended in skin contact use such as children’s playground equipment and hand rails.
-Treatments such as ACQ and copper azole do not have the chrome and the arsenic but the higher levels of copper increase the corrosion potential with steel and galvanised steel fixings.
+Treatments such as alkaline copper quaternary and copper azole do not have the chrome and the arsenic but the higher levels of copper increase the corrosion potential with steel and galvanised steel fixings.

 Use and handling